davidpaulius/OMPLement/README.md

 ## How to Use?

-1. You will need to create a dummy object with a child script (feel free to call it what you want; in this repository, I provide a blank scene with such an object called ```OMPLement```).
+1. You will need to create a dummy object with a child script (feel free to call it what you want).
+In this child script, you should add everything found in the file ```OMPLement.py```.
+   - Alternatively, in this repository, I provide a blank scene with a dummy object called ```OMPLement```.
+You can simply copy this object and paste it into your scene.

 2. From your code, you will need to call the path planning function from the script using [```sim.callScriptFunction```](https://manual.coppeliarobotics.com/en/regularApi/simCallScriptFunction.htm), which requires:
    - the name of the function you wish to call from the child script (i.e., ```path_planning```)